billwheatley/developer-efficiency-blog/README.md

 Certainly compared to a WordPress that has to run a database, and an application to generate the HTML on the fly for every request.
 You could cache pages in WordPress with a plugin but that is now an additional component on top of all that.

 The simplicity of the Jekyll blog also creates a very reliable system and fast response times for the user.
-The compute per request has to be dramatically lower then WordPress.
-When it is time to scale, which should come later with Jekyll vs WordPress, its both vertically and horizontally scalable.
+The compute per request has to be dramatically lower compared to WordPress.
+When it is time to scale, which should come later with Jekyll, its both vertically and horizontally scalable.
 With it containerized the horizontal scaling can be dynamic depending on the production runtime platform.

 To be fair I still have to run some compute to turn markdown into HTML but I don't need 99.99% uptime production environment to run a build.
 I can run that on a much lower reliability type of environment which means lower cost.
 I also get the advantage of running that conversion process much less often than a WordPress site doing that on every user page load.